 Most couples in committed relationships know that rough patches are inevitable.
-No relationship is free disagreement or conflict, but partners can often overcome these obstacles and move forward together.
+No relationship is free of disagreement or conflict, but partners can often overcome these obstacles and move forward together.
 But from time to time, marital issues may arise that challenge the health of a relationship and create tension, frustration, or even distrust.
 A psychiatrist can help analyze couple and marital issues that are responsible for relationship problems and shine a light not only on emotional problems and disagreements but also on underlying mental illness or physical imbalances that are helping fuel conflict.

 How do I get started with mental health counseling?